p2panda/p2panda/p2panda-core/README.md

 header.sign(&private_key);
 ```

-### Create a custom `Extension`
+### Create custom extensions

-Custom functionality can be added to using extensions, this could include, access-control tokens,
+Custom functionality can be added using extensions, for example, access-control tokens,
 self-destructing messages, or encryption schemas.

 ```rust